Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Rhodiola for balanced energy

-• Holy basil (tulsi) for emotional clarity
+• Holy basil, also known as tulsi, for emotional clarity

 • Magnesium for nervous system support